gvwilson/sensibleadventures/bookster/bookster.md

 Piaerre opened it.  "*Unprofitable Speculations*," he read aloud.
 "By His Balance, Eimin di Cuayaçedil."

+The pattern on Thomas's jacket danced.
 Thomas rolled his eyes.
 "Oh, you *can't* be serious…"

 Piaerre hugged the book.
 "Thanks."